forta-network/docs/docs/sdk.md

 ### filterLog

 `filterLog` (python: `filter_log`) is a convenience function on `TransactionEvent` to filter **and decode** transaction logs.
-The underlying library used for decoding is [ethers.js](https://docs.ethers.io/v5/) for Javascript and [web3.py](https://web3py.readthedocs.io/en/stable/) for Python.
-For example, you can use it to filter all of the transfer logs from a particular ERC-20 token:
+For example, you can use it to get all of the Transfer logs in a transaction from a particular ERC-20 token:

 ```javascript
 const erc20TokenAddress = "0x123abc";